Edward’s YouTube page for lots of videos.

 You contact him via our email address [email protected]

-“My new record will contain around thirty tracks – all of which are going on eternally, have never started and will never end.
+“My new record contains 31 tracks – all of which are going on eternally, have never started and will never end.
 The listener visits these harmonic worlds for a short period of time…some will be as short as a minute, some as long as six minutes.

 I am explicitly using eleven of my own mode groups but some others are fairly likely to turn up here and there.